awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
+- *Default:* The `workgroupId` is used

-The provisioned Redshift cluster name.
+The name of the Redshift provisioned to query.

-It's either this or the `workgroupId`.
+It must be configured if the `workgroupId` is not.

 ---